 Extra virgin olive oil in cooking

-Extra virgin olive oil has three key elements that make it suitable for cooking: it contains mostly monounsaturated fats, it has a smoke point that is suitable for various cooking methods, and it has a high level of protective antioxidants.
+Extra virgin olive oil has three key elements that make it suitable for cooking: it contains mostly monounsaturated fats, has a smoke point that is suitable for various cooking methods, and has a high level of protective antioxidants.

 Contributing to the resistance to oxidative damage of extra virgin olive oil, polyphenols and tocopherols in the oil act as phenolic antioxidants.
 One study fried olive oil varieties to see how they stood up to high heat, and only after 24-27 hours of frying (depending on the type) were they considered to be harmful.
 The researchers also found that the polyphenol content of olive oil predicted its susceptibility to oxidation; varieties with more polyphenols were less prone to oxidation while those with less became more oxidized.